 Popular Montauk hotel Gurney’s, via Wiki Commons

-Montauk is the sceniest beach town on this list—if you like to pair your sunbathing with booze and parties, this is the spot.
-Montauk’s an easy (if often crowded) LIRR ride from Penn Station, you can take the famed Hampton Jitney, or you can make the two-and-a-half-hour drive from Manhattan.
+Montauk is the sceniest beach town on this list.
+If you like to pair your sunbathing with booze and parties, this is the spot.
+Montauk’s an easy (if often crowded) LIRR ride from Penn Station, a trip on the famed Hampton Jitney, or a two-and-a-half-hour drive from Manhattan.
 There are a bunch of beaches to check out when you get there, including surf-friendly Ditch Plains Beach, restaurant-heavy South Edison Beach, and Kirk Beach, which is the main town beach.
-The area is also heavy with bars and hangouts, including the famed Surf Lodge, which hosts music concerts and parties in the summer.
-Other places of note include the Montauk Brewing Company, Mexican eatery The Hideaway, and beach bar The Sloppy Tuna, all of which offer refreshment when you’re done baking in the sun.
+The area is also heavy with bars and hangouts, including the famed Surf Lodge, which hosts music concerts and parties in the summer, and the local brewery Montauk Brewing Company.

 5. Long Beach